bjhammack/intracranial-hemorrhage-detection/README.md

 ![DICOM](https://github.com/bjhammack/intracranial_hemorrhage_detection/blob/master/images/image_sample_v2.png?raw=true "DICOM Image")

-# Data Import
-Before analysis could take place, several transformative steps needed to be taken to have interpretable data.

-First, the training label CSV needed to be transformed into a format that could actually be used for training.
-After this, the images needed to be imported, their patient IDs and pixel arrays extracted, then they needed to be matched to their training label, so I could actually identify what types of hemorrhaging were occuring in each image.

-With this all complete, the data was in a condition for initial analysis.

-## Note
-After import, the numpy arrays of both the images and the labels that were imported are written to .npy files in the `/data/` folder.
-This is so subsequent analysis can be performed without going through the tedious image import every time.
-These files do NOT contain the whole dataset and may not be the version of the import used in the final iteration of the model.

 # Neural Network
 The neural network went through several iterations, each one pursuing a new angle or incorporating new transformations to the data.
 This section will only cover the final form of the model; if you wish to read about each iteration, the thought process behind each, and the results of them please read `comprehensive_report.pdf` found in the home directory of this report.